 30+ digital displays and a stock ticker.
 Located in major traffic points throughout the building, the displays and ticker show events, wayfinding, market data, and more.
 The digital signage installation compliments the atmosphere of the building.
 The four-storied glass walls and innovation spaces are part of the university’s plan to create a collaborative space for learning.

 Capitol Federal Hall has made it their goal to incorporate technology into their learning environment.
-This setup simulates the experience of a real trading floor, which KU says “provides a sense of the real experience”.
+The setup in the McCarthy Applied Portfolio Management Finance Lab simulates the experience of a real trading floor, which KU says “provides a sense of the real experience”.
 Students are being given the opportunity to interact with real data, and even better, to learn from it.

 The digital signage throughout the rest of the building has helped improve communication as well as keep students and the school connected.
 In speaking with the School of Business communications director, Austin Falley, he felt: